Singapore Customs

 after the Customs and Excise Department and the Trade Facilitation Division and Statistics Audit Unit of International Enterprise Singapore (IE Singapore) were merged.

 The border function's at the land, air and sea checkpoints were also simultaneously transferred to Immigration and Checkpoints Authority (ICA).
-Singapore Customs became the lead agency on trade facilitation and revenue enforcement matters.
-It is also responsible for the implementation of customs and trade enforcement measures including those related to Free Trade Agreements and strategic goods.
+Singapore Customs serves as the lead agency for trade facilitation and revenue enforcement.
+It is also responsible for implementing customs and trade-related enforcement measures, including those pertaining to Free Trade Agreements and strategic goods.

 The headquarters is located in Revenue House along Newton Road, Novena.

 Goods and Services Tax (GST) Refund for Tourists

-The Customs of Singapore is assisting on behalf of the Inland Revenue Authority of Singapore (IRAS) to administer the GST endorsement for the Tourist Refund Scheme (TRS) at Changi Airport Terminals 1-4.
+The Tourist Refund Scheme (TRS) is administered by Singapore Customs on behalf of the Inland Revenue Authority of Singapore (IRAS).
+The scheme allows tourists to claim a refund of the Goods and Services Tax (GST) paid on goods purchased from participating retailers if the goods are brought out of Singapore via Changi International Airport or Seletar Airport.

 History

 The Customs Department was founded when Singapore was the British Empire's Straits Settlements and later Crown Colony.
 Established in 1910 under the name Government Monopolies Department, Customs is one of the oldest tax-collecting organisations in modern Singapore to increase the country's state coffers to help fund national programmes.
 Revenue collection began in December 1909 when the first import duty was imposed on hard liquors.
 In 1916, the tariff was extended to include tobacco and cigarettes.
 The collection of duty on petroleum was introduced in 1934.
 Motor vehicles are also subject to tax and excise duties.
 Effective 1 January 2012, compressed natural gas (CNG) for motor vehicles is subject to tax and excise duty.

 The department has gone through many transitions, mergers, and re-organizations in the last century under the government of Singapore.
 The department's responsibilities in securing Singapore's future are affected by worldwide globalization, market forces and changes in laws, tariffs, trading and traveling trends.

 On 1 April 2003, the department was re-constituted as Singapore Customs - a government agency transferred to the Ministry of Finance of Singapore - providing essential services for revenue collection and enforcement, trade documentation, trade facilitation, and security functions as Singapore’s single authority on customs and trade regulatory matters.

 On 15 November 2019, the new Customs Operations Command building was officially opened at Bulim Drive off Jalan Bahar in Jurong West.
 This will allow for intelligence, investigation and compliance-related functions to come under the command.

+On 1 January 2025, Singapore Customs unveiled a refreshed logo.